-Observations of the red planet indicate that rivers and oceans may have been prominent features in its early history.
+Observations of the Red Planet indicate that rivers and oceans may have been prominent features in its early history.
+Billions of years ago, Mars was a warm and wet world that could have supported microbial life in some regions.
 But the planet is smaller than Earth, with less gravity and a thinner atmosphere.
 Over time, as liquid water evaporated, more and more of it escaped into space, allowing less to fall back to the surface of the planet.

 Where is the water today?